jepstein-eagle/adaptable/packages/adaptable/readme/functions/updated-row-function.md

 You can do it in 2 ways:

-- Clear a single Updated Row by clicking 'Clear Updated Row' in the Context Menu
+- Clear a single Updated Row by clicking `Clear Updated Row` in the Context Menu

-- Clear all Updated Rows by clicking 'Clear Updated Rows' in the Column Header Menu
+- Clear all Updated Rows by clicking `Clear Updated Rows` in the Column Header Menu

 **Is there a way to make Updated Rows disappear automatically?**